 Why did you decide to take this on in the first place?
 You were working bigger projects and this is on a much smaller scale.

 AD: Scale doesn’t matter to me.
-Alba, Saverio and the story is what attracted me.
-If it’s an exciting character with exciting people, and it seems challenging and interesting that’s enough reason for me.
+Alba, Saverio and the story are what attracted me.
+If it’s an exciting character with exciting people and it seems challenging and interesting, that’s enough reason for me.
 The writing was so good, and how often do you get to play characters like these?

 Have you seen Saverios’ previous movies?
 What do you think of them?